-The datasets consist of 2D and 3D time-lapse video sequences of fluorescent counterstained nuclei or cells moving on top or immersed in a substrate, along with 2D Phase Contrast and Differential Interference Contrast (DIC) microscopy videos of cells moving on a flat substrate.
-The videos cover a wide range of cell types and quality (spatial and temporal resolution, noise levels etc.) In addition, we provide 2D and 3D videos of synthetic fluorescently stained nuclei moving in a realistic way, displaying increasing cell density and noise levels.
+The dataset repository consists of 2D and 3D time-lapse sequences of fluorescently counterstained nuclei or cells moving on top or immersed in a substrate, along with 2D brightfield, phase contrast, and differential interference contrast microscopy videos of cells moving on a flat substrate.
+In addition, we provide 2D and 3D videos of computer-generated fluorescent cells and nuclei of different shapes and motion patterns.

-All 2D+t and 3D+t datasets are available for download to registered participants.
-Please check carefully the “Conditions of use of the images” at the end of this page before downloading any of these datasets.
+All 2D+t and 3D+t datasets are available for download to anyone.
+Please check carefully the “Conditions of use of the images” section at the end of this page before downloading any of these datasets.
 For technical support, please contact Martin Maška (firstname.lastname@example.org).

 Conditions of use of the images: